anslan/BGE_biomonitoring_wf/docs/0what_is_metabarcoding.rst

 Sequence counts are influenced by multiple factors beyond true biological abundance, thus if OTU_01 has 40,550 sequences in sample2 but only 4,290 sequences in sample1, we cannot conclude (without additional information) that OTU_01
-(that is, small tortoiseshell butterfly) was more abundant is our sampling location where sample2 was collected.
+(that is, a small tortoiseshell butterfly) was more abundant is our sampling location where sample2 was collected.
 From a compositional perspective, OTU_01 did not change in dominance relative to the rest of the community (OTUs) in both samples.